DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 ### 1.2 Iterative optimization process

 In general, the above optimization problem can not be solved analytically, so we need to use an iterative approach to find the optimal solution $\vec{x}$.
-The iterative optimization process starts with an initial guess of the design variables $\vec{x}_0$, called initial design or baseline design.
-Then, an optimization algorithm compute a search direction and step size to update the design variable using
+The iterative optimization process starts with an initial guess of the design variables $\vec{x}_0$, called the initial design or baseline design.
+Then, an optimization algorithm computes a search direction and step size to update the design variable using

 $$
 \vec{x}^{n+1} = \vec{x}^n + \alpha^n \vec{d}^n